jjzhang166/m_tunnel/README.md

 m_tunnel was TCP tunnel VPN with sock5 proxy interface, action like shadowsocks, but it only keeps 1 tcp connection between local and remote.

+It's lightweight and play well with https://github.com/xtaci/kcptun.

-only support IPV4, under MacOSX and Linux.
+only support IPV4, under MacOSX/Linux/Windows.

 using crypto from cloudwu's mptun https://github.com/cloudwu/mptun/.